murdock33/rps-game/README.md

-# A simple rock, paper, scissors game developed using Vanilla JS and Bootstrap 5 for a lecture project.
+# A simple rock, paper, scissors game

 This project is a simple web game I developed for a course assignment.
 This game is an implementation of the knowledge I gained during the course.